oasis-tcs/openc2-usecases/SBOM-PoC/HIIGoals.md

 Use Case #6   Preventing the Execution of Corrupted Software

-using SWID tags to convey important information about the characteristics of installed software.
-Specifically, the ability to store and compare cryptographic hashes of installed executable software is a useful method to identify potential tampering or unauthorized changes.  primary and supplemental SWID tag    prevent execution of files that have been infected by malware or otherwise modified without authorization.    primary and supplemental SWID tag

 37. An OpenC2 SCAP actuator profile will be created for the OIF to identify potential tampering or unauthorized changes to an endpoint.
 The integrity of the endpoint software baseline shall be verified by using primary and supplemental tags in the (ISO/IEC)19770-2:2015 Software Identification (SWID) Tag standard format.
 The OIF will use the HTTP or HTTPS transport mechanisms to detect unauthorized changes to an endpoint.

 38. An OpenC2 SCAP actuator profile will be created for the OIF to identify potential tampering or unauthorized changes to an endpoint.
 The integrity of the endpoint software baseline shall be verified by using primary and supplemental tags in the (ISO/IEC)19770-2:2015 Software Identification (SWID) Tag standard format.
 The OIF will use the MQTT transport mechanism to detect unauthorized changes to an endpoint.